N-benitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying all lines except ones with a pattern
+displays lines of a file starting with a letter